dringtech/dringtech.github.io/_includes/services/smb.md

-Whether you're a sole trader, a fresh startup or an established business with growth plans, you sometimes need a bit of support to make the most of the technology at your disposal.

 I have 20 years experience delivering and supporting business systems for some of the largest retailers, financial services companies and government customers in the UK.